nezzzumi/nasm/README.md

 ## \_about

-This repo contains some exercises based on my studies of x86 NASM assembly, following the lessons of [asmtutor](https://asmtutor.com/).
+This repo contains some exercises based on my studies of NASM (x86 assembly), following the [asmtutor](https://asmtutor.com/) lessons.

 ## \_lessons